Montana Fishing Reports

 Montana Fishing Report Overview

-open along with the Livingston spring creeks of DePuy, Armstrong and
+Madison) along with the Livingston spring creeks of DePuy, Armstrong

-Trout are now in the mode of a maintenance diet and their metabolism is
+Trout are still in the mode of a maintenance diet and their metabolism is

 directly tied to the water temperature which means it is slow.
-Most of the
+Trout are

-of year you need to be have laser focus on where you fish and target the
+time of year you need to be have laser focus on where you fish and target

-deeper runs with slow to medium currents.
-Trout will no longer be found in
+the deeper runs with slow to medium currents.
+Trout will no longer be

-the fast riffles or bustling pocket water that was so productive in the
+found in the fast riffles or bustling pocket water that was so productive in

 winter time honey holes they will be packed with trout.
 Fish densities in